ijustlikemessingwithgitnstuff/testing/README.md

   * ` r123 ` will be autolinked to the revision detail page for that revision in the current project.

 There is currently no way to disable this type of autolinking.
-See [issue 996](https://code.google.com/p/support/issues/detail?id=996).
+See issue 996 (on Google Code).

 ```
 For example: Please add a comment on issue 123 rather than adding more review comments to r456.
 ```

-Renders as: Please add a comment on [issue 123](https://code.google.com/p/support/issues/detail?id=123) rather than adding more review comments to [r456](https://code.google.com/p/support/source/detail?r=456).
+Renders as: Please add a comment on issue 123 (on Google Code) rather than adding more review comments to r456 (on Google Code).

 ### Links to external pages